Hm255/dokkan_eza_bot_bluestacks/README.md

 - Automated farming of Extreme Z-Awakening levels in Dokkan Battle.
 - It identifies buttons and actions using images, so it can adapt to different screen sizes and resolutions.
-- Can swipe bettwen eza and only
+- Can swipe between eza and only

 ## Requirements

 1. You need an Android device with USB debugging enabled.
 This allows the script to communicate with the phone via a USB cable.
 2. Get you phone in [developers options](https://www.digitaltrends.com/mobile/how-to-get-developer-options-on-android/) and enable the options:
-      * **Dont lock screen**: This prevents the screen from locking to ensure uninterrupted gameplay.
+      * **Don't lock screen**: This prevents the screen from locking to ensure uninterrupted gameplay.
-      * **USB Debbuging**
+      * **USB Debugging**

-4. Your computer should have Python 3.x installed.
+3. Your computer should have Python 3.x installed.
 You can download it from the [official Python website](https://www.python.org/downloads/).
+4. Install [tesseract](https://linuxhint.com/install-tesseract-windows/) in your computer

+## Bluestacks setup

+**The first 2 steps for using this bot on phone can be ignored for the bluestacks setup.
+Steps 2-5 only need to be done once**

+1. Enter the advanced section in bluestacks settings and enable adb bridging.

+   When using bluestacks 5, under that option should be a message (english: 'connect to Android at [insert localhost here]').
+The last 5 numbers will be different every time you run bluestacks and will be your `session number`.

+2. find the phone section in bluestacks settings and select a phone you want to simulate.
+3. [Go here](https://www.gsmarena.com/compare.php3).
+Find the display resolution of the phone you selected in bluestacks (quality and DPI/PPI), then enter them as custom selections into the display section of bluestacks settings to properly simulate your phones quality, this will help the bot find buttons.

+4. Enter bluestacks game controls settings and turn off the on-screen controls to not distract the bot

+5. Download the zip that applies to your computer(OS) for adb [from this link](https://www.xda-developers.com/install-adb-windows-macos-linux/).
+Scroll down to find non-phone instructions and follow those instructions until you are inside the file path /platform-tools/ (restart your terminal before the next step).

+6. In /platform-tools/ type in `adb connect localhost:your session number`, 'connected to localhost:your session number' should appear.
+Check using `adb devices` to check if your device is connected.

+7. Your computer should have Python 3.x installed.
+You can download it from the [official Python website](https://www.python.org/downloads/).
-5. Install [tesseract](https://linuxhint.com/install-tesseract-windows/) in your computer
+8. Install [tesseract](https://linuxhint.com/install-tesseract-windows/) in your computer

 ## Usage